Ghost Towns In California

-California is primarily known for its lavish lifestyle, million dollars mansions, and beautiful cities.
-However, this state has a vast and extensive history of ghost towns, showing its origins around the mid-1800s after the California Gold Rush.
+California is primarily known for its lavish lifestyle, million-dollar mansions, and beautiful cities.
+However, this state has a long history of ghost towns, originating around the mid-1800s after the California Gold Rush.

 Many communities and miners in this part of the country abandoned the area after the gold rush, leaving it deserted with very few signs of life.

 Although there is no exact number, it is believed that there are more than 300 ghost towns in California.
-Some ghost towns have been lost to the land, others are privately owned, and quite a few more well-known towns have become tourist attractions.
+Some ghost towns have been lost to the land, others are privately owned, and many well-known towns have become tourist attractions.

 Calico, California